 Stavros Beach is on the north coast of Akrotiri, about 16 km from the city center of Chania, and it’s fairly well organized.

-It’s possible to rent sun lounges and umbrellas in one area, while there’s another part of it completely free and unorganized.
+It’s possible to rent sun lounges and umbrellas in one area, while there’s another part of it completely free and not organized.
 There’s public parking available, as well as showers, bars, and tavernas.

 The village of Stavros is small and very quiet.
 There are a few hotels, several villas and houses to rent.